Hospitals Transformation Programme

 We recognise the significant financial pressures currently experienced and are committed to maximising every pound and have been working closely with our doctors and nurses to design our services within this budget.
 This is why we are working as fast as we can.

-This investment does not stop us from seeking investment for other, ongoing projects, for example our planned Energy Centre that will help us achieve our carbon neutral targets and the £24m development of a planned care hub in Telford.
+This investment does not stop us from seeking investment for other, ongoing projects, for example our planned Energy Centre that will help us achieve our carbon neutral targets and the £24m development of a planned care hub now open in Telford.

 We are committed to keeping local people, staff, partners and other interested groups informed and involved at every stage of this exciting journey.